Multiple DWI

 In Texas, a DWI (Driving While Intoxicated) charge typically applies when a driver’s blood alcohol content (BAC) is .08% or higher.
 However, for drivers under 21 or those with commercial licenses, the regulations are stricter, with zero tolerance for any detectable alcohol.

-Local law enforcement agencies in Plano are known for their diligent DWI enforcement, utilizing extensive field sobriety tests and high-visibility patrols, particularly during holidays and local events.
-Keeping abreast of these activities can be pivotal in adequately defending oneself from repeated DWI charges.
+Local law enforcement agencies in Plano are known for their diligent DWI enforcement, utilizing field sobriety tests and high-visibility patrols, particularly during holidays and local events.
+Keeping abreast of these activities can be pivotal in adequately defending yourself from repeated DWI charges.

 Court procedures can differ slightly in Plano Municipal Court compared to other jurisdictions, with specific judges and legal personnel accustomed to addressing DWI charges rigorously.
-Establishing a relationship with local courts is part of how the Law Office of Mac Morris ensures tailored, strategic defenses for its clients.
-Our knowledge of these local procedures aids in preparing a defense that’s comprehensive and well-suited to the judges presiding over local DWI cases.
+Establishing a working understanding of local courts is part of how the Law Office of Mac Morris develops tailored, strategic defenses for its clients.
+Our knowledge of these local procedures aids in preparing a defense that is comprehensive and well-suited to the judges presiding over local DWI cases.

 What are the Penalties for Multiple DWIs in Texas?